Balladebits/Balladebits/README.md

 - CountryHumans/CountryBalls (Dark memories of the Fandom arise)
 - DSMP
 - Okegom (I'm Tired of the Spanish Fandom)
+- Pokemon (Formerly in the fandom,i'm not interested anymore.)

 Games/Fandoms which i'm not interested:
 - Genshin Impact